 If informal arrangements work, you do not have to go to court.

 If the adult has real estate or financial assets that need to be managed, though, there can be problems.
 For example, in an informal arrangement, you will not be able to deal with investments unless the person previously appointed you as attorney in an enduring power of attorney.
-For more information, see the section on Powers of Attorney, and Being an Attorney.
+For more information, see the section on Powers of Attorney.

 Can I make decisions about my finances and personal care before I need a representative?